Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 ## Step 7:  Configure Hub Networking

 1. Edit `./config/variables/<devops-org-name>-<branch-name>.yml` in Git.
 This configuration file was created in Step 3.

-> Note:  **var-hubnetwork-subscriptionRoleAssignments** should include Azure AD security group's object ID responsible for managing Azure networking

-   Update networking section of the configuration file to deploy one(1) of the two(2) options:
+   Update networking section of the configuration file to deploy one of the two options:

     1. Hub Networking with Azure Firewall
     2. Hub Networking with Fortinet Firewall (NVA)

     Depending on the preference, you may delete/comment the configuration that is not required.
 For example, when deploying option 1 (Azure Firewall) - remove/comment section of the configuration file titled "Hub Networking with Fortinet Firewalls".

+>  Include the values for the following as well:
+>  - Valid contact information for the Azure Service Health Alerts: email and phone number
+>  - Values for Azure resource tags
+>
+> Note:**var-hubnetwork-subscriptionRoleAssignments** should include Azure AD security group's object ID responsible for managing Azure networking.
+If role assignments are not > required, you must change the example provided with the following setting:
+>
+>  ```yml
+>    var-hubnetwork-subscriptionRoleAssignments: >
+>        []
+>   ```

     **Sample environment YAML (Hub Networking section only)**